LGBTQ rights in Wisconsin: Gender identity and expression

 Wisconsin allows a person born in the state who has completed sex reassignment surgery to amend their birth certificate once documentation of the surgery and of a change of name is provided.

 Since January 2019, sex reassignment surgery has to be explicitly included within Wisconsin Medicaid programs for government employees.
 In May 2019, a federal judge ordered the program to be immediately extended to non-government employees as well, under the Equal Protection Clause of the 14th Amendment of the United States Constitution.
 In June 2023, an "extensive and comprehensive budget" bill passed both houses of the Wisconsin Legislature that bans Medicaid (state based health insurance) coverage of sexual reassignment surgery and other gender-affirming healthcare to all individuals, regardless of age.
 The Governor of Wisconsin vetoed the bill formally "as under a line item veto power provision".
 In October 2023, Governor Evers said he would "veto any bill that makes Wisconsin a less welcoming, less inclusive, and less safe place for you to be who you are”, speaking to "LGBTQ folks — especially our trans kids".
-In December 2023, the Governor vetoed a bill recently passed by the legislature that would explicitly ban gender-affirming healthcare to individuals under 18.
+In December 2023, the Governor vetoed a bill passed by the legislature that would explicitly ban gender-affirming healthcare to individuals under 18.